-Our result that the acquisition price is substantially higher than the domestic firm's profits under the discriminatory policy seems to hold in situations where the domestic assets are sufficiently scarce.
-If there were more domestic firms than MNEs, the situation might be very different, since the MNEs could then play out the domestic selling firms against each other, buying the assets at a low price.
-Consequently, to empirically determine whether there is scarcity on the seller side when countries investment liberalize seems crucial for the selling surplus effect identified in this paper.
+To empirically determine when there is scarcity on the seller side when countries investment liberalize is crucial for the selling surplus effect identified in this paper.
 An indication of the mechanisms identified here being empirically relevant could be found in the empirical event study literature on M&A performance.
 There, it is found that target share holders benefit from a merger, whereas the bidding firms' share holders generally break even (see Scherer and Ross, 1990).